Danieleciu/repository/README.md

 # repository
-creating a branch means copying from a a particular space New mean
+somethingg a branch means copying from wwwa a particular space New mean